 The Fairview backpack line comes from Osprey.
 Osprey is a popular brand for outdoor gear from the United States.
 The brand primarily sells backpacks for all kinds of outdoor purposes.
 From backpacking-backpacks to wintersports backpacks and accessoires that comes with these backpacks.
 For example, they also produce rain covers, packing cubes and even wallets.
 Osprey backpacks are available online on the website, but they are also sold in camping and outdoor stores.

 For a long time the Osprey Farpoint has been one of the most popular backpacks out there.
 This is because of the high quality backpacks, the convenient features and the wearing comfort.
 But: they are made for men, and women have a different body and with that different proportions and weight distribution.
-That is why in 2017 Osprey also launched a women’s version of the popular backpack: the Fairview, a real womens travel backpack.
+That is why in 2017 Osprey also launched a women’s version of the popular backpack: the Fairview, a real travel backpack for women.
 Yay for equality!

 The Fairview comes in two different color options: rainforest green and misty gray.
 I bought the gray version, which I think actually is more moss green/brown, instead of gray.
 There is an aqua blue strap through the backpack, which gives it a cheerful touch.
 In terms of appearance, I find the backpack reasonably xstylish.
 It is not black, like almost every backpack ever, but not super striking either.

 Me with my trusty Fairview 70L backpack!
 For comparison: I’m 1.66m or 5.4′.